ylatuya/XAMLator/README.md

 ### Previewing in multiple devices

-To use the previewer in several devices at the same time you only need to start the application several times, one for each platform and device you want to preview.
+To use the previewer in several devices/simulators at the same time you only need to start the application several times, one for each platform and device you want to preview.
 You can easilly do it using the "Run Item" option in the project's menu.

 <img src="https://raw.githubusercontent.com/ylatuya/XAMLator/master/docs/multiple-devices.png" alt="multiple-devices" width="300">